Customs union: Static effects

 There are trade creation effects and trade diversion effects.
-The trade creation effect refers to the benefits generated by products from domestic production with higher production costs to the production of customs union countries with lower costs.
+The trade creation effect refers to the benefit generated by the transfer of domestic production to other countries in the union with lower costs.
 The trade diversion effect refers to the loss incurred when a product is imported from a non-member country with lower production costs to a member country with a higher cost.
 This is the price of joining the customs union.
-When the trade creation effect is greater than the transfer effect, the combined effect of joining the Customs Union on the member countries is net profit, which means an increase in the economic welfare level of the member countries; otherwise, it is a net loss and a decline in the economic welfare level.
+When the trade creation effect is greater than the transfer effect, the combined effect on the member countries is a net gain, which boosts the economies of the member countries; otherwise, it is a net loss and a decline in economic terms.

 The trade creation effect is usually regarded as a positive effect.
 This is because the domestic production cost of country A is higher than the production cost of country A 's imports from country B. The Customs Union made Country A give up the domestic production of some commodities and change it to Country B to produce these commodities.
 From a worldwide perspective, this kind of production conversion improves the efficiency of resource allocation.

 Dynamic effects

-The customs union will not only bring static effects to member states, but also bring some dynamic effects to them.
-Sometimes, this dynamic effect is more important than its static effect, which has an important impact on the economic growth of member countries.
+The customs union does not only bring static effects to member states, but also brings some dynamic effects.
+Sometimes, these dynamic effects are more important than the static effects, which has an important impact on the economic growth of member countries.